-- 26. The standard of "utmost caution" is very onerous and requires a player to show that she "made every conceivable effort to avoid taking a prohibited substance".
-It follows that "even in cases of inadvertent use of a Prohibited Substance, the principle of the Athlete's personal responsibility will usually result in a conclusion that there has been some degree of fault or negligence". - 27.
-The Player does not assert that she bears No Fault or Negligence for her violation.
-She asserts however that she bears No Significant Fault or Negligence, so that a period of ineligibility of less than two years should be imposed, because she checked the ingredients list of 4S Forever against the SAIDS website to check that none of the ingredients were prohibited. - 28.
-The ITIA accepts that this factor weighs in the Player's favour.
-However: - 28.1 Article 1.3.1 of the TADP states that it is the "personal responsibility" of each player bound by the TADP to "be knowledgeable of and comply with this Programme at all times", "take responsibility for what they use", "carry out research regarding any products or substance that they intend to Use to ensure that Using them will not constitute or result in an Anti-Doping Rule Violation", and "ensure that any medical treatment they receive does not violate this Programme".
+- 26. The standard of "utmost caution" is very onerous and requires a player to show that they "made every conceivable effort to avoid taking a prohibited substance".
+It follows that "even in cases of inadvertent use of a Prohibited Substance, the principle of the Athlete's personal responsibility will usually result in a conclusion that there has been some degree of fault or negligence".8 - 27.
+The Player asserts that he bears No Significant Fault or Negligence for his violation, so that a period of ineligibility of less than two years should be imposed, because: - 27.1 he used Brozeet to treat symptoms of illness; - 27.2 Brozeet is an extremely common and easily accessible over-the-counter medication in India, which he did not consider would contain a prohibited substance; and - 27.3 he took the following general steps to ensure compliance with anti-doping rules: - 27.3.1 seeking guidance from his fitness trainer, coach and nutritionist in 'verifying supplements which comply with anti-doping regulations'; - 27.3.2 avoiding 'unverified supplements';